 - A recommendation to update your present glasses and maybe a suggestion to consider specialist lenses or frames more suited to your work, leisure or ocular health.

 - Advice on the use of eye drops, exercises, dietary changes or supplements to keep your eyes healthy and happy.

 - Referral – this may be to an optometric colleague for more specialist tests or to a medical professional for medical or surgical interventions.

-- No action – other than a recommendation for your future examination.
+- No action – other than a recommendation for a date for your next examination.